 88% of students who took a community engaged learning course at the University of Iowa agree their project helped them better understand course content.

 Teaching a community engaged learning course can be exciting and deeply rewarding.
 Research indicates these courses are a high impact learning practice, often leading to deeper student understanding of course material, higher overall GPAs, and stronger retention rates throughout undergraduate school.
-Despite these benefits, community engaged courses can also be structurally challenging, logistically overwhelming and filled with potential partnership pitfalls.

 The Office of Community Engagement, along with numerous campus partners, is here to provide you with resources, best practices and technical assistance to ensure that your community engaged teaching experience runs as smoothly as possible.